haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 excerpt_image: ""
 ---

-These days, my main MacBook Pro does a lot of coding without me sitting in front of it.
-Claude Code churns through tasks in [worktrees](https://haacked.com/archive/2025/11/21/tree-me/) while I check in from wherever I happen to be.
-Sometimes that's the couch with an iPad.
-Sometimes it's a cheaper MacBook that exists mostly to be a remote control for the expensive one.
-I've essentially been promoted to middle management of my own computer.
+These days, my main MacBook Pro does most of its coding without me.
+I mostly show up for the credit.
+For example, every day I walk with my daughter to a coffee shop while Claude Code churns through tasks in [worktrees](https://haacked.com/archive/2025/11/21/tree-me/).
+At the coffee shop, I'll remote in on a cheap MacBook Neo (upgraded from an iPad) to continue working.
+It's pretty much just a remote control for my main MacBook.
 [Jump Desktop](https://jumpdesktop.com/) gives me a screen share, [Blink Shell](https://blink.sh/) gives me a terminal on the iPad, and the work keeps going whether I'm there or not.

 There was one snag: signed commits.

-I sign all my commits, and my signing keys live in the Secure Enclave via [Secretive](https://github.com/maxgoedjen/secretive).
+I sign all my commits, and my signing keys live in [the Secure Enclave](https://support.apple.com/guide/security/the-secure-enclave-sec59b0b31ff/web) via [Secretive](https://github.com/maxgoedjen/secretive).
 That's great for security.
 The key physically cannot leave the machine.
 It's less great when git asks the Secure Enclave to sign a commit and the Secure Enclave asks for a Touch ID press from a person who is forty miles away from the keyboard.

 [image1: A person relaxing on a couch with an iPad, remotely controlling a MacBook on a desk in another room.
 A glowing padlock hovers over the MacBook.
 Cozy, slightly whimsical illustration style.]